-We see that while 73 per cent of male-headed households currently own land (either in their hometown/village or in some other place), only 48 per cent of female-headed families do so.
+We see that while 61 per cent of female-headed households currently own land (either in their hometown/village or in some other place), only 51 per cent of male-headed families do so.
 A chi-squared test of independence was conducted to test the hypothesis that household land ownership is independent of the head's gender.
-The test results suggest that the null hypothesis that land ownership is independent of the head's gender can be rejected at 1 per cent level of significance ((2) = 15.79, p < .001).
+The test results suggest that the null hypothesis that land ownership is independent of the head's gender cannot be rejected (X-squared = 1.3687, df = 2, p-value = 0.5044).